Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-The expressions of both $P^i$ and $F^i$ in terms of the non-linear potentials follow from insertion of the 3.5PN metric coefficients \eqref{gmunu3PN}.
-We obtain some complicated-looking (but useful in applications) sums of products of potentials given by
+where the expressions of $F_i$ and $\hat{P}_i$ in terms of the non-linear potentials follow from insertion of the 3.5PN metric coefficients \eqref{gmunu3PN}.
+We obtain

-Note that it will be supposed that all the accelerations appearing in the potentials and in the final expression of the equations of motion are order-reduced by means of the equations of motion themselves.
-For instance, we see from Eq.~\eqref{Pi} that when computing the time-derivative of $P_i$ we shall meet an acceleration at 1PN order which is therefore to be replaced by the explicit 2.5PN equations of motion.
+Note that all the accelerations appearing in the potentials and in the final expression of the equations of motion should be order-reduced by means of the equations of motion themselves.
+For instance, we see that when computing the time-derivative of $\hat{P}_i$ we shall meet some accelerations at 1PN order which are therefore to be replaced by the explicit 2.5PN equations of motion.
 The order-reduction is a crucial aspect of the post-Newtonian method.
-It is justified by the fact that the matter equations of motion, say $\nabla_\mu T^{\alpha\mu}=0$, represent four out of the ten Einstein field equations, see Section~\ref{sec:EFE} for discussion.
+It is justified by the fact that the matter equations of motion, say $\nabla_\mu T^{\alpha\mu}=0$, represent four out of the ten Einstein field equations, see Sect.~\ref{sec:EFE} for discussion.
 In the harmonic-coordinate approach the equations of motion are equivalent to the harmonic gauge conditions $\partial_\mu h^{\alpha\mu}=0$.
-Thus, each time we get an acceleration in some PN expression (including the PN expression of the acceleration itself), we have also another equation (or the same equation) which tells that the acceleration is given by another PN expression.
-The post-Newtonian method assumes that it is legitimate to replace that acceleration and to re-expand consistently with the PN order.
-Post-Newtonian predictions based on such consistent PN order-reduction have been very successful.\epubtkFootnote{Note, however, that the operation of order-reduction is illicit at the level of the Lagrangian.
-In fact, it is known that the elimination of acceleration terms in a Lagrangian by substituting the equations of motion derived from that Lagrangian, results in a different Lagrangian whose equations of motion differ from those of the original Lagrangian by a gauge transformation~\cite{S84}.}
+Post-Newtonian predictions based on such consistent PN order-reduction have been very successful.
+Note, however, that the operation of order-reduction is illicit at the level of the Lagrangian.
+The elimination of accelerations in a Lagrangian by substituting the equations of motion derived from that Lagrangian, results in a different Lagrangian whose equations of motion differ from those of the original Lagrangian by a gauge transformation \citep{S84}.